Park Address: 1100 Plymouth Rd, Ann Arbor MI 48105

 Access and Parking

 There is no parking at the park.
 There is some street parking on Broadway Street near the park.
 There is also some street parking on Traver Road at the north stairs entrance to the park.
-Refer to posted signage regarding parking rules and restrictions.
+Refer to posted signage about parking rules and restrictions.

 The park is accessible by foot and bicycle as there are three different path entrances to the park.
 There are path entrances off of Plymouth Road, Broadway Street, and Traver Road.
 Plymouth has a sidewalk and a bike lane.

-The park is a short walk (5-10 minutes) from Argo Park, Riverside Park, Longshore Park, Fairview Cemetery, Beckley Park, and Island Park.
+The park is a short walk from Argo Park, Riverside Park, Longshore Park, Fairview Cemetery, Beckley Park, and Island Park.

-Public Transportation: There is a bus stop on Plymouth Road immediately adjacent to the park.
+There is a bus stop on Plymouth Road immediately adjacent to the park.
 Visit The Ride for schedule and route details or check out the parks ride guide.

 Using a Phone? - Click for a GPS Tracker and Wayfinding Map